The Hawaii Social Media Group 808 Viral has added some new faces to their cast.

 “I am excited about bringing my comedy to a whole new audience.
 People who knew me before now get to see more of me and those who don’t know me will get to be introduced to me and my comedy.
 Hopefully too much Daryl isn’t too much Daryl.”

-Also joining the cast is actor, comedian and battle rapper Big Mox, former Augie T Show cast member Kohl Smith, and actor/comedians Jarod Bailon, Leimomi Herrell, Lelea`e (Buffy) Kahalepuna-Wong, Kenny Kusaka, Rayton (Ray) Lamay, Tevin Reiger, Kapena Q, and Kalia Ehulani Kamalamalamaonalani Ongolea.
+Also joining the cast is actor, comedian and battle rapper Big Mox, former Augie T Show cast member Kohl Smith, and actor/comedians Jarod Bailon, Leimomi Herrell, Kenny Kusaka, Rayton (Ray) Lamay, Kapena Q, and Kalia Ehulani Kamalamalamaonalani Ongolea.
 Also coming on board will be several special commentators covering local events and cultural issues that are important to the community.

-“In the Theater they rehearsed daily to perform for thousands, and to see something we shot in 3 hours reach over 100,000 people in 3 days blew their mind a little I think lol,” Dani – Managing Director
+“The first video we shot went really well.
+To see something we shot in 3 hours reach over 200,000 people in 2 days blew their mind a little I think,” laughs Stolfi-Tow.
+“They are starting to get recognized at the store.
+It all happened really fast but they seem to be adjusting.”

 Many aspiring actors and comedians know that social media is a medium they have to get used to.